-8. Advocate for the director positions in the SGA to be elected by the people of this university instead of appointed, hired and/or interviewed by the president.
-The diversity chair is a direct representative of the minority students and should be elected directly by and for minority students.
+8. Advocate for the director positions in the SGA to be elected by the people of this university instead of

 After working with the Council of Diverse Student Organizations (CDSO) and others to identify new approaches, the SGA has amended its constitution to include a call for applications to the position.
 The CDSO will screen those applications and recommend an individual for appointment to the chair position.
 While this is an appointment rather than an election, the SGA included the CDSO in the process to ensure that representative consideration on matters of diversity will be considered.